University Credit Cards

 University credit cards are paid in full at the end of each month.
 Cardholders are responsible to have expenses reported in a Chrome River Expense Report within 30 calendar days of return from trip or transaction date whichever is later.
 If an employee does not account for expenses within 60 days or trip return date, the University may suspend card privileges and report the expenses as taxable income to the employee.
 Suspended cards can only be reactivated after approval is received from the campus controller over the employee's department.

 University employees should not use their university-issued credit cards for personal purchases.
 They must surrender their card upon terminating employment.
-If the card becomes lost or stolen, the cardholder should contact Supply & Logistics Management Services at 801-422-3872 or JPMorgan at 1-800-270-7760 to report the incident.
+If the card becomes lost or stolen, the cardholder should contact Purchasing and Travel at 801-422-3872 or JPMorgan at 1-800-270-7760 to report the incident.

 Employees not assigned a university credit card should check out a department purchasing or campus card.
 It is not appropriate for employees to use personal funds (including credit cards) to make purchases on behalf of the university.
 In the rare case that there are extenuating circumstances in which an employee was unable to obtain a university credit card to make a purchase, they should provide an explanation in their Chrome River reimbursement request describing why a university credit card was not available.
 Any lack of explanation on these expense reports will be reported to their controller.